julienetie/wavefront_v3/readme.md

 - **Namespace using parenthesis and add components names**: `(sidebars)<div Latest-News><ul List><li></li></ul></div>`
 - **Access created components from returned object**: `const { latestNews, list } = returnedObject.sidebars;`
 - **Batch reads and writes to the DOM**: Using promise based `read()` and `write()` functions based on [**fastdom**](https://github.com/wilsonpage/fastdom).
-- **Perform faster than Virtual-DOM based libraries** You are directly manipulating the DOM so of course it's faster.
+- **Perform faster than Virtual-DOM based libraries**: You are directly manipulating the DOM so of course it's faster.
+- **Provide DOM helpers for common usage**

 ### Why would I use this when we already have Angular, React and Vue?
-###### Because the obscure nature of Virtual-DOM based view-layer libraries by default encourages frame-by-frame interactions which looks crappy
+- ###### The obscure strucuture of Virtual-DOM implementations encourages frame-by-frame interactions where you are adding and removing components rather than hiding and revealing.
-Directly interacting with the DOM allows you to overcome such outcomes but it can sometimes become overly complex or messy.
-Wavefront reduces the compexities that commonly arise when creating user interfaces on the web by providing a handful of tools to create, reference, read and write to the DOM and utilizes a **simple methodology to separate concerns between the logic and semantic presentation** of components.

-**Components can be rendered asynchronously or synchronously without round trips to hell and back**.
-The `read` and `write` APIs are promise based and allow for batched operations.
-By using just `import {wave, read, write, $} from "wavefront";` you can achieve dynamic asynchronous rendering beyond the capabilities of Angular, React or Vue with or without vendor plugins.

-### Features
-- Create HTML/ SVG as template literal strings.
-- Include other strings, elements or arrays (of either) as template tags.
-- Separate presentation and logic (view / controller paired architecture).
-- Define components with a component-name attribute (which can optionally render as a data attribute).
-- Reference any named component anywhere in the application.
-- Use DOM helpers that allow you to create applications beyond the limitations of Virtual-DOM implementations.
-- Render directly to the DOM without caching or extra overhead.
+- Any element can be a component and you can access any created component as a DOM Node at any time.
+- You can render mulitple parts of the DOM asynchronously whilst minimizing layout thrashing.
+- Lifecycles can easily be managed by state managemnt or via MutationObserver.
+- Wavefront's UI pattern separates semantic presentation from logic.
+- No vendor plugins, no special syntax, no eco-system,
+- It's faster than Virtual-DOM based libraries and more memeory efficient for mobile devices.
-- Manage your application state without the dependency of [this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this) or [bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_objects/Function/bind).
+- Execute application state without [this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this) or [bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_objects/Function/bind).

 ### Handling Events
 At the moment Wavefront does not feature an events library.
 You can use [yogafire](https://github.com/julienetie/yogafire) for event delegation.
 Event management will likely be integrated in version 0.3.x using a modular version of yogafire.